09 Jul The Perfect Working Desk Posture

 READ: Improve Postural Pain

-Sit To Stand Desks Work, But How?
+Perfect Working Desk Posture Set Up: Sit To Stand Desks Work, But How?

 Sit to stand desks have been all the rage lately in the workplace to combat the “pandemic of sitting.”
 But what is it, exactly, that makes them so beneficial?
 Is it just the fact that they allow you to stand?
 Just as we discussed that sitting all day, even the perfect working desk posture, counts as sedentary behavior…so does standing for 8 hours a day!
 A 2018 study by Baker et al suggested that prolonged standing may be associated with venous insufficiency, atherosclerotic progression, as well as back and lower limb discomfort.
-Furthermore, that reported that bouts > 2 hours of uninterrupted standing resulted in decreased cognition.
+Furthermore, it reported that bouts > 2 hours of uninterrupted standing resulted in decreased cognition.
 I don’t think these findings are all that alarming, considering that being on your feet all day would surely cause your feet to be a little sore!

 Like with everything else regarding the human body, optimal dosing is key.
 Too much of anything, even something good, could be a bad thing!